drug-designer/GEO-BERT/README.md

 * Required files for DYRK1A fine-tuning: utils_new_hyperopt.py,model_new_hyperopt.py, dataset_new_DYRK1A.py, Class_hyperopt_DYRK1A.py, data/clf/DYRK1A_train.csv, data/clf/DYRK1A_test.csv

-* Use the command "python Class_hyperopt_DYRK1A.py" to fine-tune for GEO-BERT on DYRK1A dataset.
+* $ python Class_hyperopt_DYRK1A.py # Fine-tune for GEO-BERT on DYRK1A dataset and determine the optimal hyperparameters.

+* $ python ###### # Fine-tune for GEO-BERT on DYRK1A dataset, with the optimal hyperparameters and output model performance (train: AUC,MCC etc. and test: AUC, MCC etc.)

 ## Use GEO-BERT(DYRK1A) to screen chemical library (Real-world Drug Discovery Practice, Please follow)
 -----------------------------------